marcusmcb/npchatbot/README.md

 #### The idea here...

-To create a Node script that scrapes that most recently played track from your Serato live playlist page and return the text value as a Twitch chat command response.
+To create a Node script that scrapes that most recently played track from your Serato live playlist page (via Axios/Cheerio) and return the text value as a Twitch chat command response.
 As a DJ who live-streams this is probably the most common question I see asked in the chats of such channels.

 Marcus McBride, 2022.